 Wildlife Rabies Vaccination Project Protects People and Pets

 NASHVILLE – The Tennessee Department of Health is working with the United States Department of Agriculture to help prevent rabies by distributing oral rabies vaccine for wild raccoons along Tennessee’s borders with Alabama, Georgia, North Carolina and Virginia.
-The annual baiting program administered by USDA’s Animal and Plant Health Inspection Service, Wildlife Services will begin in Tennessee October 3, 2019.
+The annual baiting program administered by USDA’s Animal and Plant Health Inspection Service, Wildlife Services, will begin in Tennessee September 25, 2015.

 The oral rabies vaccine will be distributed on the following schedule:

-- October 9 –13: Carter, Cocke, Greene, Hawkins, Johnson, Sullivan, Unicoi and Washington counties
+• September 25 – October 8: Carter, Cocke, Greene, Hamblen, Hawkins, Sullivan, Unicoi and Washington counties

-- October 14 –20: Bledsoe, Bradley, Hamilton, Marion, McMinn, Meigs, Monroe, Polk, Rhea and Sequatchie counties
+• September 28 – October 20: Bradley, Franklin, Grundy, Hamilton, Lincoln, Marion, McMinn, Meigs, Monroe, Moore, Polk and Sequatchie counties

-“Rabies is most commonly found in wild animals in Tennessee, posing a risk to people and domestic animals that may come into contact with wildlife,” said TDH Medical Epidemiologist Mary-Margaret Fill, MD.
-"In addition to avoiding contact with wildlife, it’s important for pet owners to make sure rabies vaccinations are current for dogs and cats to ensure their health and safety, and to help provide a barrier between rabies in wild animals and humans.
+“Rabies is most common in wild animals in Tennessee, and it poses a risk to people and domestic animals that come into contact with wildlife,” said Deputy State Epidemiologist John Dunn, DVM, PhD.
+"It’s important for pet owners to make sure rabies vaccinations are current for dogs and cats to ensure their health and safety, and help provide a barrier between rabies in wild animals and humans.
 It is also extremely important that people don’t transport raccoons from one area of the state to another."

-Rabies, once disease develops, is almost always fatal.
+Rabies, once disease develops, is almost universally fatal.
 However, it is completely preventable if vaccine is provided prior to or soon after exposure.

-This is the 19th year Tennessee has participated in baiting with rabies vaccine to slow and possibly halt the spread of raccoon rabies.
-There have been two cases of raccoon variant rabies in Tennessee this year.
+This is the fourteenth year Tennessee has participated in baiting with rabies vaccine to slow and possibly halt the spread of raccoon rabies.
+There has been one case of raccoon variant rabies in eastern Tennessee this year.
 Since raccoon rabies was first detected in Tennessee in 2003, the disease has not spread as rapidly here as has been documented in other areas of the United States.

 Although the vaccine products are safe, the USDA Wildlife Services program has issued these precautions:

-- If you or your pet finds a vaccine bait package, confine your pet and look for other baits in the area.
+- If you or your pet finds bait, confine your pet and look for other baits in the area.
 Wear gloves or use a towel and toss baits into a wooded or fencerow area.
 These baits should be removed from where your pet could easily eat them.
 Eating the baits won’t harm your pet, but consuming several baits might upset your pet’s stomach.

-- Do not try to remove an oral rabies vaccine packet from your pet’s mouth, as you could be bitten.
+- Don’t try to remove an oral rabies vaccine packet from your pet’s mouth, as you could be bitten.